The global skills and competency framework for the digital world

 Records management: Level 4

-Level 4 - Enable: Essence of the level: Performs diverse complex activities, supports and supervises others, works autonomously under general direction, and contributes expertise to deliver team objectives.
+Level 4 - Enable: Essence of the level: Performs diverse complex activities, supports and guides others, delegates tasks when appropriate, works autonomously under general direction, and contributes expertise to deliver team objectives.

 Supports the implementation of records management policies and practices including the approved disposal of records.

 Monitors and reports on the implementation of effective controls for records management including metadata and access controls.
+Recommends remediation actions as required.

 Records management: Level 5

 Level 5 - Ensure, advise: Essence of the level: Provides authoritative guidance in their field and works under broad direction.
-Accountable for achieving workgroup objectives and managing work from analysis to execution and evaluation.
+Accountable for delivering significant work outcomes, from analysis through execution to evaluation.

 Ensures implementation of records management policies covering all aspects of retention and disposal.

 Reviews new change proposals and provides specialist advice on records management.
+Assesses and manages records-related risks.

 Contributes to the development of policy, standards and procedures for compliance with records-related legislation.